grumpa/f2b_whitelist/README.md

 Rsyslog config file creates log file /var/log/gn_f2b_mail.log with imap and submission logins.

-This log is read by gn_f2b_whitelist_sqlite.py script.
-Script
+This log is read by gn_f2b_whitelist_sqlite.py script which:

-- updates slqite3 database saved in fail2ban/jail.d/gn_whitelist.db
+- updates sqlite3 database saved in fail2ban/jail.d/gn_whitelist.db
 - creates file gn-ignoreip.draft in jail.d/ directory.

 This draft file conatains IP adresses suitable for whitelisting.
-Draft file also contains comment explaining why particular IP was selected for whtielisting.
+Draft file also contains comments explaining why particular IP was selected for whtielisting.

 You can copy/paste IP list into your ignoreip.local config file.
 It is not done automatically.
 Script provides a draft.
 It's up to you decide if IP list is OK for you.